High School GPA Calculator - Calculate Your Grade Point Average

 Letter Grade -

-Academic Standing -
+Estimated Standing -

 What is a High School GPA Calculator?

 A High School GPA Calculator is a free educational tool that helps students calculate their Grade Point Average for college applications and academic planning.
-It determines your GPA based on course grades and credit hours throughout high school.
+It determines GPA based on course grades and credit hours throughout high school.

 This calculator works for: